Mission, Core Functions, and Mandate

 As stated in the RHPA, Section 10(2), the mandate of the College is:

-b.
-To develop, establish and maintain standards of academic or technical achievement and qualification required for registration as a member and monitor compliance with and enforce those standards;
+b. to develop, establish and maintain standards of academic or technical achievement and qualification required for registration as a member and monitor compliance with and enforce those standards;

-c.
-To develop, establish and maintain standards of practice to enhance the quality of practice by members and monitor compliance with and enforce those standards;
+c. to develop, establish and maintain standards of practice to enhance the quality of practice by members and monitor compliance with and enforce those standards;

-d.
-To develop, establish and maintain a continuing competency program for members to promote high standards of knowledge and skill;
+d. to develop, establish and maintain a continuing competency program for members to promote high standards of knowledge and skill;

-e.
-To promote the ability of members to respond to changes in practice environments, advances in technology and other emerging issues;
+e. to promote the ability of members to respond to changes in practice environments, advances in technology and other emerging issues;

-h.
-To promote and enhance the College’s relations with its members, other colleges, key stakeholders, and the public;
+h. to promote and enhance the college’s relations with its members, other colleges, key stakeholders, and the public;

-i.
-To promote inter-professional collaboration with other colleges;
+i. to promote inter-professional collaboration with other colleges;